 The staff in the office are extraordinarily talented and dedicated.
 I am confident they will find new ways to provide even greater opportunities and experiences for our current and future students.
 The enrollment growth of this college, although challenging to manage, is also one of our greatest assets.
 Our students have always been our strength, and our students bring a richer diversity to our college in terms of backgrounds and experiences than ever before.
 And we provide terrific graduates to support all of the agriculture and life science industries and organizations.

 Are there new initiatives you are planning for the office?

-Probably the most exciting new initiative that will affect all of our student programs is a university-wide initiative to implement an integrated technology platform across nearly all our business processes, including everything we do involving student records, such as processing major changes for students, adding or dropping courses and assigning advisers to incoming students.
-This will be a multi-year process that affects our Student Services office, our students and our advisers in many ways.
+Probably the most exciting new initiative that will affect all of our student programs is a university-wide initiative to implement an integrated technology platform across nearly all our business processes, including everything we do involving student records, such as processing major changes for students, adding or dropping courses and assigning advisors to incoming students.
+This will be a multi-year process that affects our Student Services office, our students and our advisor in many ways.

 Our challenge will be to use this opportunity to streamline our current business processes, improve college-wide efficiencies in student-related business processes, and still maintain the integrity of the student experience in CALS.

 In addition, we plan to improve the effectiveness of how we communicate information from the college to the department level.
 We need to ensure that our students as well as the people working directly with our students have access to the most current information regarding university-level or college-level changes in recruitment- and retention-related policies.
 We will use several approaches, including monthly electronic newsletters, to communicate the most crucial information in an easily digestible form to the appropriate end users of that information.